JSchermers/frontend-nanodegree-feedreader/README.md

 ## Added two simple tests
 1. to run open index.html in a browser
 2. all tests specified in jasmine/spec/feedreader.js will run

+## After Comments from Udacity
+1. fixed critical bug i hope.
+I have read the comments and implemented this in code.
+2. fixed nitpicking